 Inhibition controls

 An inhibition control can be used to ensure that the PCR test result is not a false negative due to sample inhibition.
 The degree to which a PCR is inhibited is proportional to the concentration of inhibitors that may have been co-extracted with the DNA from the sample.
 Sample inhibition can be determined by either a dilution of the sample, the detection of an endogenous taxon specific target in the sample or by spiking the sample by the addition of a known amount of positive control DNA.

+Controls in Protein methods

+Similarly there are several potential sources of contamination or Protein degradation as a sample is processed, such as:

+Contamination of protein extracts or controls by other samples;

+Cross-contamination between samples during protein extraction and by positive controls;

+Degradation of proteins due to the use of decontamination reagents to clean equipment and bench surfaces

+The first two can lead to false positive results whereas the third will produce a possible false negative result.
+In order to obtain reliable results the use of analytical controls, which are tested in parallel with test samples, may be used to monitor the performance of the test.
+In addition, standardized protein samples may be used as controls,.
+Especially when performing ELISA analysis (ISO 21572).

 Equipment